jy-canucks1/Logogram-Translator-with-TensorFlow/README.md

 You may want to save the text, then go File-> Save as and save the .txt file at the location you want to.

+## Future Plan
+I am thinking of creating .exe file but need to figure out the Pyinstaller issues.
+Currently, TensorFlow packages are not applied well when put all the things into the .exe file.
+If there is no option to solve this problem, I have to consider C++ version of this project.

 ## Contact me
 If you have any ideas or issues, please contact me by email: waterloocanucks1@gmail.com